Emily and Berty Mandagie worked in partnership with Visit Idaho to create this Travel Trip.

 Hike To A Backcountry Yurt For The Night

-One of the unique opportunities near Idaho City is the 6 incredible backcountry yurts.
-These yurts are available to book year-round, and each season brings a different perspective to this unique adventure.
+One of the unique opportunities near Idaho City is the incredible yurts.
+These six yurts are available to book year-round, and each season brings a different perspective to this unique adventure.
 Winter is a magical time to visit these yurts, as the falling snow and white landscape add to their coziness.

 If you want to make these amazing yurts part of your winter weekend in Idaho, make sure to reserve your favorite yurt well before your trip – they book out fast!